Community Engagement

 Bach Society of Dayton sings with Muse Machine in Follow the Muse

-We collaborated with Muse Machine, a nationally celebrated arts education organization providing artistic and creative exposure to more than 72,000 students and their teachers each year.
+Follow the Muse was a collaboration with Muse Machine, a nationally celebrated arts education organization providing artistic and creative exposure to more than 72,000 students and their teachers each year.

 Eight talented high school-age singers from the greater Dayton area performed with us.
 Some students came from Muse Machine-affiliated schools and others from Cappella, the regional high school honors choir of the Kettering Children’s Choir.
 Young people and school advisers from Muse Machine schools attended the performance at special ticket prices to enhance their learning and enjoyment of the music.